mahakhan20/Ecommerce-managemet-System/README.md

 - Tested the API endpoints in Postman, including proper error handling for invalid product IDs.
 - Further description added in docs/day7.md.

+### Day 8 – July 29, 2026
+- Completed the Product API by adding admin routes to create, update, and delete products in MongoDB.
+- Implemented the corresponding controller functions and connected them to the Express backend routes.
+- Tested all CRUD operations in Postman and added basic validation for required product fields.
+- Further description added in docs/day8.md.

 ## Tech Stack
 - Frontend: HTML5, CSS3, JavaScript (ES6+), Tailwind CSS
 - Backend: Node.js, Express.js, MongoDB (local), Mongoose